Spinifex sericeus

 Bonus Tip

-Create a "Living Coastal History" display by establishing a small demonstration area of Kōwhangatara alongside information about its role in both natural dune formation and cultural history.
+Create a "Living Coastal History" display by establishing a small demonstration area of Kōwhangatara (Spinifex sericeus) alongside information about its role in both natural dune formation and cultural history.
 For properties near the coast, this can serve as both an educational feature and a practical erosion control measure.
 Include weatherproof interpretive signage explaining how the plant builds dunes and how it was viewed by both Māori and early European settlers.
 This not only showcases an important native species but helps visitors understand the dynamic nature of coastal environments and the ingenious adaptations of native plants to these challenging conditions.